/ Administration & Conservation / Water Conservation / Retrofitting Older Homes: Rebates, Exchanges, Etc. / Toilet

 Toilet Retrofit Rebate Program

-As part of its water conservation program, the City of Titusville offers an incentive to its water customers to encourage them to replace old high-volume toilets with high efficiency toilets (HETs).
+As part of its water conservation program, the City of Titusville offers an incentive to its single-family, residential water customers to encourage them to replace old high-volume toilets with high efficiency toilets (HETs).
 The Toilet Retrofit Rebate Program offers a $50 rebate to Titusville residential water customers who change out old (pre-1994) high-volume toilets for WaterSense certified HETs (flush rate of 1.28 gallons or less) in accordance with the program guidelines.
 By replacing older high-volume toilets with more efficient toilets, a significant reduction in water usage can be realized.
 (For water savings, click here.)
 This reduction in water use translates into cost savings for water consumers.
 Long-term effects include a reduction in the cost of water and wastewater treatment and increased effective capacity for treatment facilities.

 Toilets comprise the largest category of indoor water use, averaging from over one-third to almost one-half of total indoor use.

 In 1992 federal law (Energy Policy Act of 1992) mandated that all toilets sold in the United States use an average of 1.6 gallons per flush (gpf) or less.

 Toilets made during the period 1980 to 1992 use 3.5 gpf or more.
 Toilets made prior to 1980 use 5 to 7 gpf or more.
 The oldest toilets can use more than 8 gpf.

 Many different manufacturers produce toilets that have been tested under the EPA's criteria for WaterSense toilets.
 Eligible HETs are listed on the Environmental Protection Agency’s (EPA) website.